6 Steps to Creating a Website With an Online Payment System

 The digital payment domain has been gaining more and more value over the years.
 Here are the statistics that speak to this fact.

 With such compelling numbers in mind, big businesses have no choice but to adapt.
-The Worldpay Global Payment Report highlights the ongoing shift away from cash, projecting a -6 % CAGR through 2026, as the simplicity, convenience, and security of digital payments continue to win consumer favor.
+The Worldpay Global Payment Report highlights the ongoing shift away from cash, projecting a -2% CAGR from 2024 to 2030, as the simplicity, convenience, and security of digital payments continue to win consumer favor.

 A recent BlueSnap survey shared that 48% of respondents think they've lost up to 10% of their money from other countries because their payment services didn't have the right options.
 This only highlights the importance of digital payments and an ongoing trend for their adoption.